 • 1984: The Grand Rex renews its past tradition as being a part-time Concert Theatre.
 Billy Joel being the first of many concerts that continues to this day

 • May 11th 1988: Premiere of the Luc Besson movie "Le Grand Bleu" on a new widescreen installed in front of the existing one, rolling from the ‘sky’ in front of the audience seated at the Balcony level.
 This screen is called the "Grand Large" with dimensions of 24.9m x 10.40m.
 "Le Grand Bleu" played for 22 weeks, the short version (130') and the long one (180').
 This was not a 70mm blown up copy but a 35mm.
-The American distributor, for some obscure and unjustifiable reasons did change the soundtrack from Eric Serra by Bill Conti.
+The American distributor, for some obscure and unjustifiable reasons did change the soundtrack from Eric Serra, substituting a replacement score by Bill Conti, and also changing the ending.
 This movie did not perform well in the US

 • April 9th 2009: The projectors are replaced by digital ones (Barco) in all 9 theatres, including the Grand Rex.
 Only one 70mm projector remains and is unfortunately never used